AI-Wales/Session2-Intro_to_Classification/README.md

 # TASKS
-1. Work through the data notebook and get to know the Iris Dataset
+1. Warm yourself up with Python, Jupyter, Numpy and matplotlib by investigating the Sigmoid Function.
-2. Have a look at the Sigmoid Function - this is a typical function used to help make binary decisions.
+2. Familiarise youself with the Iris Dataset, including using Pandas to explore it and plot it.
 3. Step through the Logistic Regression example - follow each step using the system diagram below:
 4. Step through the K-NN example - follow each step using the system diagram below:
 5. Compare the accuracy of the two models - is one better than the other?
 Would you be happy with these models and predictions?
 Also look at the visual plot of the model.
 Are they similar?
 Can you - by eye - come up with a better set of regions to catorgise the data into?